Resetting induced multimodality: Results

 Conclusions drawn from the examination of stationary states are presented in the form of the phase diagram, see Fig.~\ref{fig:pd-x4}, which shows the positions of modal values $\xm$ as a function of the resetting rate $r$.
 From Fig.~\ref{fig:pd-x4} it is possible to read the number of modes and their locations.
-Within the diagram, there are three distinct regions corresponding to the bimodal (low $r$ --- $r<0.02$), trimodal (intermediate $r$ --- $0.02 < r < 0.2$) and unimodal (large $r$ --- $r>0.2$) stationary states.
+Within the diagram, there are three distinct regions corresponding to the bimodal (low $r$ --- $r<0.02$), trimodal (intermediate $r$ --- $0.02 < r < 0.4$) and unimodal (large $r$ --- $r \geqslant 0.4$) stationary states.
+The resetting induced mode at $x=x_0=0$ is visible for a large enough resetting rate, i.e, $r>0.02$.

 The quartic setup, which was studied so far, can be further generalized.
 Closer inspection is needed for more general single-well potentials \cite{capala2019multimodal} as they, in the absence of resetting, can produce stationary states with the higher number of modes than two.
 For instance we can use the ``glued'' potential